 information is logged to file specified for the

-mysqlfailover daemon simply invoke the
+of the mysqlfailover daemon, simply invoke

-store the process PID) was specified with the
+(which contains the process PID) was specified with the

-also required to stop it.
+value is also required to stop it.

 Another useful feature is the possibility to run external

-script along the execution of the utility to perform
+scripts along the execution of the utility to perform

 customized actions.
 The following options can be used to